U.S. flag

 3. Support the Kids Involved

-All kids involved in bullying—whether they are bullied, bully others, or see bullying—can be affected.
-It is important to support all kids involved to make sure the bullying doesn’t continue and effects can be minimized.
+All children involved in bullying—whether they are bullied, bully others, or see bullying happen—can be affected.
+It is important to support all children involved to make sure the bullying doesn’t continue and effects can be minimized.

 Assure the child that bullying is not their fault.

-Know that kids who are bullied may struggle with talking about it.
-Consider referring them to a school counselor, psychologist, or other mental health service.
+Know that children who are bullied may struggle with talking about it.
+Consider referring them to a school counselor, social worker or other mental health professional.

-Give advice about what to do.
-This may involve role-playing and thinking through how the child might react if the bullying occurs again.
+Learn about what to do.
+This may involve helping a child think about how they might respond if the bullying happens again.

-Work together to resolve the situation and protect the bullied child.
-The child, parents, and school or organization may all have valuable input.
+Work together to resolve the situation and protect the child.
+The child, parents, caregivers and school or organization may all have valuable input.
 It may help to:

 • Ask the child being bullied what can be done to make him or her feel safe.
 Remember that changes to routine should be minimized.
 He or she is not at fault and should not be singled out.
 For example, consider rearranging classroom or bus seating plans for everyone.
 If bigger moves are necessary, such as switching classrooms or bus routes, the child who is bullied should not be forced to change.